New pandemic lockdowns in England as restrictions return around Europe

 The prime minister said that if nothing more was done, England would see several thousand deaths a day, far worse than the peak in April.

-He asked his compatriots to imagine the hospitals in the National Health Service overwhelmed in a matter of weeks, with doctors and nurses have to ration even oxygen and forced to decided “who would live and who would die.”
+He asked people to image hospitals in the National Health Service overwhelmed in a matter of weeks, with doctors and nurses having to ration even oxygen and forced to decide “who would live and who would die.”

+The virus has already cost Britain billions in lost earnings.
+Johnson on Saturday said his government would extend through November its popular furlough scheme, which covers 80 percent of the wages of low-to-middle income workers who are temporarily laid off.

+The new measures will be subjected to a vote Wednesday in Parliament, where Johnson’s Conservative Party holds an 80-seat majority.